dx3mod/serialport/README.md

 # serialport

-A cross-platform library for serial communication ports in OCaml.
+A cross-platform serial port communication library for modern OCaml that supports POSIX and Windows platforms, with concurrent APIs (by Lwt).